acelyc111/kudu/docs/design-docs/tablet.md

 | DiskRowSet 0 |  | DiskRowSet 1 | .. | DiskRowSet N |
 +-------------+-  +--------------+    +--------------+
 ```
-When the data is flushed, it is stored as a set of CFiles (see cfile.md).
+When the data is flushed, it is stored as a set of [CFiles](cfile.md).
 Each of the rows in the data is addressable by a sequential "rowid", which is
 dense, immutable, and unique within this DiskRowSet.
 For example, if a given
 DiskRowSet contains 5 rows, then they will be assigned rowid 0 through 4, in